Light in Complex Nanostructures

-The Light in Complex Nanostructures group studies the properties of coherent systems involving multiple and strong scattering of light with individual or ensemble of quantum or classical nano-objects or both.
-We tackle the problem starting from the elementary level (individual nanoparticles), to the microsystem level (nanoparticles possibly dressed by quantum resonators, small nanoparticle assemblies), towards the mesoscopic scale (metasurfaces with many nanoparticles forming complex macrosystems).
+The Light in Complex Nanostructures (acronym COS) group studies the properties of coherent systems involving multiple and strong scattering of light with individual or ensemble of quantum or classical nano-objects or both.
+We tackle the problem starting from the elementary level (individual nanoresonators), to the microsystem level (nanoresonators possibly dressed by quantum emitters, small nanoresonator assemblies), towards the mesoscopic scale (metasurfaces with many nanoresonators on thin film stacks and forming complex macrosystems).

 - Armel PITELET (Post-doctoral fellow)

 - Kevin VYNCK (CNRS Research Scientist, now at Institut Lumière Matière, Lyon, France)

 - Louis BELLANDO (Post-doctoral fellow, now at LOMA, Talence, France)